Awesimous/Sparkify_AWS/README.md

 - Redshift dc2.large cluster with 4 nodes was used
 - Include IAM role authorization mechanism,
 - The only policy attached to this IAM is AmazonS3ReadOnlyAccess
-- Make sure sure Redshift is has public access and VPC Secuirty Group Access.
+- Make sure Redshift has public access and VPC Secuirty Group access.

 __Run the drive program main.py__